github/gh-ost/doc/command-line-flags.md

 Optional.
 Default is `safe`.
 See more discussion in [cut-over](cut-over.md)

+### discard-foreign-keys

+**Danger**: this flag will _silently_ discard any foreign keys existing on your table.

+At this time (10-2016) `gh-ost` does not support foreign keys on migrated tables (it bails out when it notices a FK on the migrated table).
+However, it is able to support _dropping_ of foreign keys via this flag.
+If you're trying to get rid of foreign keys in your environment, this is a useful flag.

 ### exact-rowcount

 A `gh-ost` execution need to copy whatever rows you have in your existing table onto the ghost table.
 This can, and often be, a large number.
 Exactly what that number is?